 Kepler's Laws of Planetary Motion

+Take a look at the diagram below with ellipses with an eccentricity of 0.6.
 The leftmost ellipse in the diagram has the locations of its center and two focal points marked.
 The foci are at unique locations inside an ellipse.
 The sum of the distances from each focus to any other point on the ellipse is the same for a given ellipse.
-The semi-major and semi-minor axes are the longest and shortest distances from the ellipse’s center to the perimeter.
-The apoapsis and periapsis are the longest and shortest distances from one focal point to the perimeter along the semi-major axis.
-An ellipse’s eccentricity measures how “circular” an ellipse is, as described in the diagram.
-The ellipses in the diagram have an eccentricity of 0.4.
+The semi-major (SMJA) and semi-minor axes (SMNA) are the longest and shortest distances from the ellipse’s center to the perimeter.
+The apoapsis (A) and periapsis (P) are the longest and shortest distances from one focal point to the perimeter along the semi-major axis.

 There are many geometrical relationships between the eccentricity, semi-major axis, semi-minor axis, periapsis, and apoapsis; the diagram above contains a few equations of these relationships.
 The two foci points converge to the center when an ellipse loses ellipticity and becomes a circle.
 Not only that, notice how the semi-major axis, semi-minor axis, periapsis, and apoapsis all become the same length for circles.